syed-hamza/Skin-Cancer-Android-App/README.md

 **validation accuracy:84.72%**

-From this we can conclude that eventhough nasnet fluctuates less than inception inception provides a better accuracy,hance can be used in the app.
+From this we can conclude that eventhough nasnet fluctuates less than inception inception provides a better accuracy,hence is better suited for the app.

 ## Regards
 I am a student in highschool and this is my first project using Deep Learning.
-The following project took me weekends for more than a month.
-I hope it is helpful to everyone reading this:).
+The following project took me several weekends along 2 months.
+I hope it is helpful to everyone reading this.
-Suggetions are welcome.
+All suggetions are welcome.